 The condition can be diagnosed with a visual examination by a qualified dermatologist.
 In some instances, a skin lesion biopsy might be advisable.
 However, if you suspect that there could be a medical disorder, such as an autoimmune disease, that has caused an outbreak, you should seek the advice of a primary care physician.

 There are several highly effective options for minimizing or removing persistent cysts.
 These include:

 - Chemical Peel

 - Topical retinoids

-Your dermatologist will determine the most effective course of treatment for you based upon your skin condition, skin type, lifestyle, and goals.
-At IDI, we’re proud to help our patients overcome challenging skin disorders, helping them uncover clear, healthy complexions at any age!
+Your dermatologist will determine the most effective course of treatment for you based on your skin condition, skin type, lifestyle, and goals.
+At IDI, we’re proud to help our patients overcome Challenging Skin Disorders, helping them uncover clear, healthy complexions at any age!